-type complex is record

-re, im : real;

-end record complex;
+type complex is record re, im : real; end record complex;

-end package complex_numbers;
+end package complex\numbers;

-Note that the current VHDL rules for overloading prevent the two declarations of clear_to_zero as shown, since they are considered to be homographs [9, §10.3].
+Note that the current VHDL rules for overloading prevent the two declarations of clear\to\zero as shown, since they are considered to be homographs.
 A possible extension assumed here is to take account of the class of parameters in determining homographs.
-Since a formal variable parameter can only be associated with a variable, and a formal signal parameter can only be associated with a signal, the context is sufficient to resolve the overloading.
+Since a formal variable parameter can only be associated with a variable, and a formal signal parameter can only be associated with a variable, the overloading.